Emotional branding: Purpose

-Researchers are yet to expound the depths of sensorial experience because it could potentially lead to deeper explanation as to how and why the use multisensory brand experience could trigger an emotional response from the consumer.
+Researchers are yet to expound the depths of sensorial experience because it could potentially lead to deeper explanation as to how and why the use multi-sensory brand experience could trigger an emotional response from the consumer.
 Sensorial experience also explains how companies were able to apply and manipulate human emotions on the product to win the favour of consumers.

-Imagination is the piece of emotional branding that makes the whole process real.
-Creative approaches include an in-depth study of the design detail of a product from production, packaging, delivery in stores and advertisement.
-At this stage, these media must have developed a fresh, new way of appealing to the hearts of consumers.
+Imagination is the piece of emotional branding that enables the entire process.
+Innovative approaches include an in-depth study of the design detail of a product from production, packaging, delivery in stores and advertisement.
+At this stage, these media must have developed a new way of appealing to the hearts of consumers.
 This challenges future institutions to continuously generate innovative ideas to keep the business growing in the market, as well as keeping the interest of present consumers.

-Envisioning the brand's future plays an important factor in its long-term success.
-New competitors always enter the market and in order to maintain the market positioning, businesses should be prepared to innovate ideas to keep its edge.
-Maintaining the edge in the market equals to having fresh, new concepts to replace gaps in the market, thus engaging more potential customers to buy their product.
-This sort of principle would leave a lasting impression in the buyer's minds and it would also set an example for the future generation that a business must create a leading brand which prioritizes its consumer needs.
+Envisioning the brand's future essential for achieving long-term success.
+As new competitors enter the market, businesses must continuously innovate to maintain their market position and remain competitive.
+This involves developing fresh ideas, addressing emerging market gaps, and creating products or services that meet changing customer needs.
+By adapting to market trends and consistently delivering value, businesses can strengthen customer loyalty and sustain their competitive advantage.
+Ultimately, a forward-thinking approach not only supports long-term growth but also demonstrates the importance of building a brand that can evolve with future market demands.

 Gobé created the "Ten Commandments of Emotional Branding" to further explain the key differences between brand awareness in comparison with a brand's ability to connect emotionally with its consumers, allowing the brand to express its desire to be preferred.